UK & US STREAMING PRICE COMPARISON

 APPLE TV+ REVIEW

-If you are obsessed with picture quality and high bitrates, this is the boutique service for you.
-While the library is smaller, the hit rate for science fiction and prestige drama is remarkably high.
-Because there is no "filler" content, it is one of the cheapest ways to access premium 4K HDR stories without paying for a massive, bloated catalogue.
+If you're a stickler for picture quality and high bitrates, this is the boutique service for you.
+While the library isn't the biggest, the success rate for sci-fi and gripping dramas is remarkably high.
+Because there’s virtually no filler content, it’s one of the most affordable ways to watch premium 4K HDR shows without paying for a bloated catalogue.

 READ APPLE TV+ REVIEW